makrai/notes/plaza-del-arco20-multiling-emo-event.md

   * seven emotions, six Ekman’s basic emotions plus the “neutral or other emotions”, was labeled on each tweet by 3 Amazon MTurkers
   * 8,409 in Spanish and 7,303 in English were labeled
-  * In addition, each tweet was also labeled as offensive or no offensive
+  * In addition, each tweet was also labeled as offensive or not offensive
 * We report some linguistic statistics about the data
   * difference between English and Spanish speakers when they express emotions related to the same events